NashidC/Soothe/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

+## Development

+This project is currently __not__ open to contributions from non-members as it is a final project for [Codepath University](http://www.codepathuniversity.com).

+For members of Soother; you will need to fork this repo and clone your fork to your machine.
+If you are using Github Desktop please follow [these](https://guides.github.com/activities/forking/) instructions to get started, add a smiley to the README.md and send a pull request to this repo.

+Once we start working on the codebase you should __always be sure to pull/sync from this repository (master) before you start working__.
+You can find instructions on doing this [here](https://help.github.com/desktop/guides/contributing/syncing-your-branch/).

 ## Inspiration

 This app is heavily inspired by [Suz Hinton](https://twitter.com/noopkat) and her [Personal Ultimate Reassurance Response (P.U.R.R.)](http://meow.noopkat.com/p-u-r-r-personal-ultimate-reassurance-response/) and by a team member's personal experiences.

 ## License